Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 Footnotes:

 ¹nor let pain embitter us.
-At the root of anger is the belief that we know better than God what is best for us and/or the world.
+At the root of anger is the belief that we know what is best for us - and/or the world - better than God.
 Yet we are finite, not all-knowing or all-powerful.
-Only God is infinite in all things.
+Only God is infinite in these things.

 And not only so, but he is also all-loving.
 He not only knows what's best (all-knowing) and does what's best (all-powerful) but wants it for us also (all-loving).

-²This is contingent on our seeing failure as a means by which God can advance us.
+³This is contingent on our seeing failure as a means by which God can ultimately advance us.
 If we do not, it will embitter us.

 Sunday, February 8, 2026